Geta/klarna/src/Klarna.Payments/README.md

 The KlarnaPaymentGateway will create an order at Klarna when the authorization (client-side) is done.
 The ISessionBuilder is called again to override the default values or set other extra values when necessary.
 When the Gateway returns true (indicating the payment is processed) a PurchaseOrder can be created.
 This should be done by the developer, the QuickSilver demo site contains an example implementation.

 ### Fraud status notifications
 In Commerce Manager the notification URL can be configured.
 Klarna will call this URL for notifications for an orders that needs an additional review (fraud reasons).
-The IKlarnaService includes a method for handling fraud notifications.
+The IKlarnaPaymentsService includes a method for handling fraud notifications.
 Below an example implementation.

 ```
 [Route("fraud/")]